3xBJ/hydeout-jekyll-starter/_posts/2020-04-16-app-xaml-one-file-to-rule-them-all.md

 ### Events

-One of the most cool things on c# are events, and when talking about the Application class we cannot go on whitout talking about them.
-Here we will see the 3 most interesting ones
+One of the coolest things on c# are events, and when talking about the Application class we cannot go on without talking about them.
+Here we will see the 3 most interesting ones:

 * Startup;
 * DispatcherUnhandledException;